iamsheyi/ELK-STACK-PROJECT/README.md

 ## Target Machines & Beats

 This ELK server is configured to monitor the following machines:
-List the IP addresses of the machines you are monitoring
+The IP addresses of the machines the ELK server is monitoring
 DVWA-VM1: 10.0.0.5
 DVWA-VM2: 10.0.0.6
 DVWA-VM4: 10.1.0.4